ag-studies/stackoverflow-pointers-ref-in-golang/README.md

 ## About problem:

-The developer need call a golang function from python code passing float and int type params, but occour an unkwnow error.
+The developer needs call a golang function from python passing float and int type params and returning an slice, but occour an unkwnow error.

 Source: https://stackoverflow.com/questions/51845092/how-to-return-an-array-from-golang-to-python-using-ctypes/51912417